-To share a view, keeping the dates and layers selected, click on the grey "link" icon in the upper right corner.
+To share a view, keeping the dates and layers selected, click on the white "link" icon in the upper right corner.
 This will generate a link you can copy and paste.

 Why is there no imagery of the U.S. on Worldview for the current day?

-Depending what time you access Worldview this is probably because the satellite has not yet passed over the country.
+Depending on the time you access Worldview, imagery is probably not shown for the U.S because the satellite has not yet passed over the country.
 You can look at previous days' imagery by using the date slider at the bottom of the screen.

 What are the large data gaps or missing areas near the equator?

 The regularly spaced gaps near the equator are due to lack of coverage between orbits.
 Terra, Aqua and Aura are polar orbiting satellites, traveling from pole to pole.
-The Terra satellite travels north to south, passing over the equator in the morning.
-Aqua and Aura move in the opposite direction, south to north, passing over the equator in the afternoon.
-At high latitudes, adjacent imaging swaths overap significantly but at the equator gaps occur between adjacent swaths.
+The Terra satellite travels north to south, passing over the equator at 10:30am local time (and 10:30pm local time) .
+Aqua and Aura move in the opposite direction, south to north, passing over the equator at 1:30pm local time (and 1:30am local time).
+At high latitudes, adjacent imaging swaths overlap significantly but at the equator gaps occur between adjacent swaths.
 As a result, complete global coverage is achieved every one to two days.
 Geostationary satellites, such as weather satellites, do not move and remain pointed at one area of the Earth.
 As these satellites do not orbit the orbit the earth, they do not experience gaps, but they are also unable to provide global coverage.

 Why are there so many clouds?